The Formula for Success

 Principles and values are to abundance what nutrition is to the body.
 The human body can sustain itself for a very long time without nutrition, but if nutrition remains lacking eventually the body begins to break down, falls ill and dies.
 The same holds true for what appears to be abundance.
 The facade can be sustained for some time before the walls come tumbling down, but you can be sure that what you see on the outside really is just a facade.
 On the inside things are slowly (or perhaps rapidly) falling apart.

-Absolutely every person you will ever run across that is truly successful has all five of the factors presented here in place.
+Absolutely every person you will ever run across that is truly successful has all five of the essential factors presented here in place.
 Every person who is unsuccessful has one or more of the essential five missing; sometimes all five.

 To gain all five essential factors, you MUST begin with self-awareness.
 There is no other way to genuinely have the other four.
 And if you are not happy and content with who you are – not necessarily where you are in life – but who you are, you can bet that you don’t have sufficient self-awareness.
 You don’t know your authentic self.
-I can state that pretty safely, because everyone loves the self nature gave them.
-In 25 years of working with people I have never seen a single exception to that truth.
+I can state that pretty safely because everyone loves the self that nature gave them.
+In 25 years of working with people, I have never seen a single exception to that truth.

 The only tool I know of that can get past the effects of conditioning and uncover an individual’s true nature is the CORE Multidimensional Awareness Profile (CORE MAP).
 It is truly a MAP to the CORE of your being; to your authentic self.
 No other tool I have ever seen, and I have searched for 30 years, has the ability to do so much, so quickly and effectively.
 If you are not certain that you are functioning from your authentic self, you owe it to yourself to experience CORE MAP.